swimlane/atomic-operator/docs/running-tests-script.md

 ## Checking Dependencies

-There is an optional paramater that determines if `atomic-operator` should check dependencies or not.
+There is an optional parameter that determines if `atomic-operator` should check dependencies or not.
 By default we do not check dependenicies but if set to `True` we will.

 ```python
 art.run(